 Title • The title should be a short statement alerting the reader (me) to which experiment you are presenting.
-If you number your experiments, please do so chronologically instead of using the experiment numbers in your text - meaning that the report on the first lab should be titled "Experiment #1:", the report on the second lab should be titled "Experiment #2: ...", and so on.
+If you number your experiments, please do so chronologically instead of using the experiment numbers in your text - meaning that the report on the first lab should be titled Experiment #1: ", the report on the second lab should be titled Experiment #2: ", and so on.

-Objective • Your should clearly state the key qualitative or qualitative result(s) you are seeking in the experiment; for example: "The purpose of this experiment is determine the concentration of acetic acid in household vinegar".
-The fact that you learned from the experiment (while important) should not be mentioned at all in the objective, since the report is not about you.
+Objective • You should clearly state the key qualitative or qualitative result(s) you seek in the experiment; for example, "this experiment aims to determine the concentration of acetic acid in household vinegar".
+The fact that you learned from the experiment (while important) should not be mentioned in the objective since the report is not about you.